Saudi coalition says Houthis attack Saudi's Abha airport - state TV | Law-Order

-The Saudi-led coalition engaged in Yemen said the Iran-aligned Houthi group launched an attack on Abha airport in southern Saudi Arabia that caused a fire in a civilian aircraft that was brought under control, state media reported Wednesday.
+The Saudi-led coalition engaged in Yemen said the Iran-aligned Houthi group launched an attack on Abha airport in southern Saudi Arabia that caused a fire in a civilian aircraft, state media reported Wednesday.

-There were no further details.
-Yemen's Houthi movement has in the past launched drones at Abha International Airport.
+Yemen's Houthi movement regularly launches drones and missiles into Saudi, many of which Saudi says it intercepts.
+Some have previously hit Abha International Airport which is around 120 km (75 miles) from the Yemeni border.
+"The attempt to target Abha airport is a war crime and put civilian travellers' lives in danger," the coalition statement said, adding the aircraft was on the ground at the time and that the fire was brought under control.

+There was no immediate comment on the incident in Houthi media.
+Earlier on Wednesday, the coalition said it had intercepted and destroyed two armed drones launched by the Houthis towards civilians in Saudi Arabia.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)